-Strategy for acquiring new customers may contain tactics like:
+Strategy for acquiring new customers may contain tactics like some of the following.

-- Contact a certain number of new prospects each month
+- Contacting a certain number of new prospects each month

-- Create a certain number of proposals each month
+- Creating a certain number of proposals each month

-- Make a certain number of pitch presentations each month
+- Making a certain number of pitch presentations each month

-- Attend a certain number of trade shows or conventions
+- Attending a certain number of trade shows or conventions

-- Get involved in a certain number of associations or organizations in which prospects belong
+- Getting involved in a certain number of associations or organizations in which prospects belong

 - Follow up with new customers